-A variety of materials can be used to lime your lawn.
-Dolomitic and ground limestone are safe options that will slowly change the pH of the soil.
+A variety of materials can be used to lime your lawn, some best left to professionals with appropriate safety gear.
+For home users, dolomitic and ground limestone are both safe-to-apply options that will slowly change the pH of the soil (dolomitic lime provides magnesium as well).
 Both are typically applied at a rate of 50 lbs. per 1,000 square feet.
 Pelletized limestone, while more expensive than other types of lime, is easy to apply and works quickly.
 It is applied at the same rate as dolomitic and ground limestone.

 Lime increases soil pH and can improve the health and quality of your lawn.
 Lawns with a pH below 6.0 are considered very acidic and can benefit from liming.
 Acidic soils often suffer from a lack of nutrients that your grass needs, including nitrogen, calcium, potassium, phosphorus, sulfur and magnesium.
 When a lawn lacks nutrients, it fades in color, its growth rate decreases and it is more easily damaged by hot temperatures, drought and foot traffic.
 A weakened lawn is much more susceptible to weed problems.

 Lime can be applied at any time except when the grass is frosted or wilted.
 Use a drop or spinner spreader, fill it with lime and spread one application in one direction and crisscross this with a second application to ensure even coverage.
 If you use ground limestone, it is best to apply it at the end of summer or beginning of fall.
-Most lawns will only need an application of lime once every few years.
+Once you've achieved your target pH, most lawns will only need an application of lime once every few years.

 It is crucial to remember that liming is not necessary for all lawns.
 Liming a lawn that is already acidic or over-liming can create alkaline soil that lacks necessary nutrients, thus increasing the potential for weeds.
 For the best results, have an expert perform a soil test rather than doing it on your own so you use the correct amount of lime for your soil.